top of page

 How Biological Age Testing Is Used in Longevity Clinics

-• Establishing a biological baseline
+• Establishing a health baseline

 • Identifying accelerated ageing pathways

-• Designing personalised longevity programmes
+• Designing personalised longevity plans

 Although protocols vary, biological age testing typically includes: